fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 ## How would I test it without Aws::ClientStubs

-Without `Aws::ClientStubs`, it would be necessary to choose one of the following approachs to test it:
+Without `Aws::ClientStubs`, it would be necessary to choose one of the following approaches to test it:

 ### 1. Using a valid S3 credential to download a file from S3 every time the test runs

 Pros:
-- It's the easy, because the test would use the same code as the production code.
+- It's the easiest one, because the test would use the same code as the production code.
 - No mocks and stubs are necessary
 - No VCR setup is necessary